jkiernan12/turtool/README.md

-# TurTool 🐢
+# TurTools 🐢

 Turing School command line tool: open up front-end lessons and project specs.

 ## Description

 Why spend five minutes doing something manually when you can spend five hours automating it?
 That was my mantra when working on this mini-project.
-I was sick and tired of searching for lesson plans and project specs, so I decided to waste a day writing a command line tool that did it for me.
+I was sick and tired of searching for lesson plans and project specs, so I decided to waste some time writing a command line tool that did it for me.
 Of course, I had the pleasure of learning a little about command line libraries (Commander and Inquirer) and web scraping along the way.
 Maybe not a total waste of time???

 ## Getting Started

 ### Installing

 * Clone down the repo
-* Navigate into the local repo, and enter `npm init -g`
+* Navigate into the local repo, and enter `npm install -g`
 * Rejoice

 ### Executing program

 * Pull up lessons with `turtool l KEYWORD`  or `turtool lesson KEYWORD`
 * Pull up projects with `turtool p KEYWORD` or `turtool project KEYWORD`
+* The keyword should be something in the title of the project/lesson
 * Ex: `turtool p rancid` or `turtool lesson sass`

 ## Tech